fullstackopen-2019/fullstackopen-2019.github.io/src/content/8/en/part8a.md

 ```

 In some cases it might be beneficial to name the queries.
 This is the case especially when the queries or mutations have [parameters](https://graphql.org/learn/queries/#variables).
-We will go into parameters soon.
+We will get into parameters soon.

 If there are multiple queries, Playground asks you to choose which of them to run: